ericfields/StockBot/README.md

 ### Robinhood Authentication

-If you just want to quote stocks (and not options) you don't need to worry about Robinhood credentials.
-However, the Robinhood endpoint for historical Options data requires authentication.
-In order to retrieve quotes for options, you'll need to specify your Robinhood username and password in the `config.py` file.
+In order to retrieve stock quote data, you'll need to specify a valid Robinhood username and password in the `config.py` file.

 ## Features